tur-ium/unep-life-cycle-assessment-ml-paper-evaluation/README.md

 3. Run `make_manifest_for_each_subject_set.py`, configuring the parameters in the script file to the folder containing the images and prompt texts from the RAG script

 # Outputs
+1. A folder containing the chat txt
+2. Png renders of the prompt and response from each model
-1. A folder containing the images and a .csv manifest file necessary for the Zooniverse project
+3. A .csv manifest file necessary for the Zooniverse project
-2. A SQLite database containing the prompts and metadata for tracing the prompt and image ids to the original ML model and prompt
+4. A SQLite database containing the prompts and metadata for tracing the prompt and image ids to the original ML model and prompt

 # Notes
 To compile markdown text (output by LLMs) to an image, we use fpdf and pdf2image to create an HTML document,